SidneyNemzer/elm-firebase/docs/protocol/realtime-database.md

 }
 ```

 This inidicates a websocket connection should close.
-The client library automatically switches to the second "host" websocket if possible.
+The client library automatically switches to the second "host" if possible.

 See the handler in [Connection.ts](https://github.com/firebase/firebase-js-sdk/blob/31d0f8dce31d73b4419459548b1b9081a3d9dbed/packages/database/src/realtime/Connection.ts#L336-L343)